-If this is the material you choose, these pressure treated wood deck tips will allow you to have the best experience possible.
+If this is the deck material you choose, these pressure treated wood deck tips will allow you to have the best experience possible.

 Use lumber graded premium, choice or select to reduce the possibility of warping and cracking.
-You’ll pay 15% to 30% more for the material, but the deck will look good for a longer period of time.
+You’ll pay 15% to 30% more for the deck material, but the deck will look good for a longer period of time.

 Fastener holes within two inches of board ends should be pre-drilled to prevent splitting.

-Plan a regular schedule of maintenance for your deck that includes power washing every year or two and applying a stain formulated with a good sealer.
+Plan a regular schedule of deck maintenance for your deck that includes power washing every year or two and applying a stain formulated with a good sealer.